Receiving Your Degree

 Anyone who cannot access MyUChicago, including former PhD students wanting to apply for a degree after the twelve-year time limit, should contact the Dean of Students Office before the beginning of the quarter for assistance with applying.

 International students receiving any terminal degree should inform the Office of International Affairs.
+If you fail to notify OIA, this could have serious consequences if you want to visit, study, or work in the U.S. in the future.

 Degree applications are valid only for the quarter in which they are made.
 If you are unable to graduate by the end of that quarter, you will need to reapply.
 If you need to withdraw your degree application, contact the Dean of Students Office by 4:30 PM (CST) by Friday of the fifth week of the quarter.
 Applications withdrawn after this deadline will be subject to a $50 fee.